zeevx/ahkohd/README.md

 ### 🦄 😹

 👋 Hi!
 I'm a polyglot developer + designer; 👩‍🎨 Artisan of logics and pixels.

-In a nutshell, I create.
+# ✨ Actively Thinking, trying to Innovate!
+In pursuit of the next innovative idea, have an idea worth sharing?

 Sometimes, I make indie games.
 At other times I contribute to open-source.
 In a nutshell, I create.